S&C Slatter work with trusted partners to deliver stunning, high quality, UK-manufactured padel courts for the world’s fastest growing sport.

 The life cycle of an expertly built and properly maintained padel court can be up to 20 years.

-Contact us to discuss your new padel facilities.
+Contact us to discuss your new padel court requirements.

 Padel courts feature sand-dressed artificial turf playing surfaces, which are also commonly used for hockey pitches, Gen 2 pitches and multi-use games areas.